pydanny/daniel-blog-fasthtml/posts/2023/2023-01-practice-python-web-projects.md

 Requirements:

 - Must be installable via pip
-- Must be usable with Django, Flask, or FastAPI
+- Must be usable with FastHTML, Django, Flask, or FastAPI
 - Includes extensive documentation
 - Docs hosted on Read the Docs or other documentation hosting service

-This is a great project to practice with Django, Flask, or FastAPI.
+This is a great project to practice with FastHTML, Django, Flask, or FastAPI.

-Bonus points: Package can be used with all three web frameworks: Django, Flask, and FastAPI.
+Bonus points: Package can be used with all four web frameworks: FastHTML, Django, Flask, and FastAPI.

 ![https://daniel.feldroy.com/posts/2023-01-practice-python-web-projects](/public/images/Practice-Python-Web-Projects.png)